rapidcore/rapidcore/docs/RapidCore.Reflection/InstanceTraverser.md

 Traversing an instance of an object is useful in many reflection based tasks, but it has a bunch of pitfalls and requires a seemingly infinite amount of tests.

 Instead of repeating a bunch of these things every time we build something with reflection, we now have `RapidCore.Reflection.InstanceTraverser`, which can traverse an instance of an object.
+It will throw an exception if given an instance of a type that it cannot traverse (e.g. decimal, DateTime, Streams etc.).

 It will: